TwoWheelDev/gns3-converter/docs/index.rst

 IDS).
 VPCS nodes will be converted to cloud devices due to lack of information the 0.8.7 topology files.

-For topologies containing snapshots, the snapshots will not currently be saved until snapshots have been implemented in GNS3 v1
+For topologies containing snapshots, the snapshots will also be converted to the new format automatically.

 Contents: